archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 7225 number of data points.
 I then preprocessed this data by:
 1. clip upper half of the image since it's not useful to the driver and will add more noise to data
 2. filtered out all image that measurement is 0.0.
+Since about 75% of images are 0.0, the car tends to make small turns and is not able to pass sharp turns.
+Removing 0.0 images has negative effect of shaking on straight road.
+Maybe using mouse to control the car will give better result since the measurement changing is continous.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 Training loss and validation loss is between 0.03 and 0.04